Tepatitlán: Education

 As well as one of the most important cities in the state, it is one of the most educated, with a literacy rate that exceeds 97%.
 The city is home to the public university "Centro Universitario de los Altos" (CUAltos), a regional branch of the University of Guadalajara, opened in 1994.
 The campus offers 15 undergraduate degrees, including business administration, law (LLB), international business, accounting, livestock engineering systems, computer engineering, agribusiness, medicine, nursing, nursing in nutrition, dentistry, psychology and veterinary medicine, as well as a master's degree in animal nutrition.

-There is another public university with a focus on technology, "Tecnológico Mario Molina" and private universitites like Universidad América Latina, Universidad Nueva Ciencia, Universidad Solidaria de los Altos de Jalisco (USAJ), Universidad de las Culturas and Universidad Interamericana para el Desarrollo.
+There is another public university with a focus on technology, "Tecnológico Mario Molina" and private universities like Universidad América Latina, Universidad Nueva Ciencia, Universidad Solidaria de los Altos de Jalisco (USAJ), Universidad de las Culturas and Universidad Interamericana para el Desarrollo.

 The city also has 213 basic education schools, 35 secondary schools, and 13 "high schools.

 Notable people

 In the interior of the City Hall, there is a large mural encircling the staircase, representing the history of Tepatitlán: At the top, Anacleto González Flores, bottom left, Cristero War fighters, and bottom right, the nationally acclaimed beautiful women of the city.